bilalhaider11/ale-backend/README.md

 ### Employee Import

 **Description:** Service processes CSV files for current employees and current caregivers that are uploaded to S3 under the employees-list/ and caregivers-list/ prefixes.
-It automatically updates the current_employee and current_caregiver tables with the latest data, maintaining indexed fields to enable fast and efficient employee lookups.
+It automatically updates the employee table with the latest data, maintaining indexed fields to enable fast and efficient employee lookups.

 ---